Jaishankar-Raab bilateral talks focus on 2030 Roadmap to India-UK FTA | Law-Order

 Jaishankar-Raab bilateral talks focus on 2030 Roadmap to India-UK FTA

-External Affairs Minister S Jaishankar on Thursday concluded bilateral discussions with his UK counterpart, Dominic Raab, which focussed on both sides implementing the '2030 Roadmap' of the India-UK Enhanced Trade Partnership (ETP) to pave the way for a Free Trade Agreement (FTA).
+External Affairs Minister S Jaishankar on Thursday held bilateral discussions with his UK counterpart, Dominic Raab, which focussed on both sides implementing an ambitious '2030 Roadmap' of the India-UK Enhanced Trade Partnership (ETP) to pave the way for a Free Trade Agreement (FTA).

-Jaishankar, who conducted the talks virtually after he had withdrawn from face-to-face meetings in the wake of possible coronavirus exposure within the Indian delegation, said the two ministers also discussed Indo-Pacific cooperation and global health challenges in some detail.
+Jaishankar, who conducted the talks virtually after he had withdrawn from face-to-face meetings in the wake of possible coronavirus exposure within the visiting Indian delegation, said he and Raab also discussed Indo-Pacific cooperation and global health challenges in some detail.

 "Just concluded the bilateral Foreign Ministers' Meeting with British counterpart Dominic Raab.
 Focussed on our responsibility for implementing the 2030 Roadmap.
 Confident that we will see early progress on many fronts," Jaishankar tweeted following his interaction via videolink.